Technique of incision and drainage for skin abscess

 - University of Connecticut School of Medicine

 The differential diagnosis and procedure for incision and drainage of skin abscesses will be reviewed here.
 The epidemiology, microbiology, treatment, and prevention of skin abscess are discussed separately.
-(See "Cellulitis and skin abscess in adults: Treatment".)
+(See "Cellulitis and skin abscess in adults: Treatment" and "Suspected Staphylococcus aureus and streptococcal skin and soft tissue infections in children >28 days: Evaluation and management", section on 'Purulent/fluctuant SSTI'.)

 Skin abscesses can be differentiated from folliculitis, furuncles, and carbuncles as follows: